apache/trafficcontrol/docs/source/admin/traffic_ops.rst

 ***********
 Traffic Ops
 ***********
-Traffic Ops is quite possible the single most complex and most important Traffic Control component.
+Traffic Ops is quite possibly the single most complex and most important Traffic Control component.
 It has many different configuration options that affect a wide range of other components and their interactions.

 .. _to-install: